Tech Exec Was FBI Source for Years; Sussmann Billed Clinton Campaign for Alfa Bank Thumb Drives

 What did he do?

-Well, he went out and was charged with going to get the Russia Alpha Bank connection.
+Well, he went out and was charged with going to get the Russia Alphabank connection.

 What's that mean?

-They wanted to connect Donald Trump and servers in Russia through this Alpha Bank company to say, look, we got him.
+They wanted to connect Donald Trump and servers in Russia through this Alphabank company to say, look, we got him.

 And if that weren't enough, Rodney Jaffe was a paid informant of the FBI at the time, just like Christopher Steele was.

-Both of these guys, paid informants digging up false information, paid for by a political campaign, illegally using political campaign funds to fund opposition research that is false, then sharing it with the FBI and entering into what we call circular reporting.
+Both of these guys paid informants digging up false information paid for by a political campaign, illegally using political campaign funds to fund opposition research that is false, then sharing it with the FBI and entering into what we call circular reporting.

-At the same time, they were directed by the Hillary Clinton campaign and Fusion GPS to go and leak this information to the media so media articles could be written, and basically the FBI could be like, oh, look at that.
+At the same time, they were directed by the Hillary Clinton campaign and Fusion GPS to go and leak this information to the media so media articles could be written and basically the FBI could be like, oh, look at that.

-We were told about the Alpha Bank server, and this independent media organization who's pretending to be credible, has found the same.
+We were told about the Alphabank server and this independent media organization who's pretending to be credible has found the same.

 So we're going to corroborate it with circular reporting.

-It was all quarterbacked by Hillary Clinton.
+It was all quarterback by Hillary Clinton.

-And Robbie Mook's testimony, which we haven't talked about, was some of the most shocking testimony I found, especially since I'd never seen this uh information before.
+And Robbie Mook's testimony, which we haven't talked about, was some of the most shocking testimony I found, especially since I'd never seen this information before.

-I forget, I forget exactly how he put it.
+I forget exactly how he put it.

 Just like Christopher Steele, you're right, as a former federal prosecutor, we ran lots of assets and sources all over the world.